 How we keep your information secure

 As a mental health clinic, we are committed to protecting your PII and PHI.
-As such, we have applied appropriate administrative, technical, and physical safeguards designed to protect your Information from illegal access, use or sharing.
-All information you provide to us through the website is protected and encrypted within Google Cloud servers.
-We have ensured Google Cloud services are HIPAA, PIPEDA and PHIPA compliant in providing safeguards that encrypt all PII and PHI.
-If you are an ongoing client, rest assured that video and tele meetings are secured through JaneApp as well as all documentation.
-JaneApp is a HIPAA, PIPEDA and PHIPA compliant software for counsellors, therapists and medical practioners.
+As such, we have applied appropriate administrative, technical, and physical safeguards designed to protect your Information from illegal access, use, or sharing.
+All information you provide to us through the website is protected and encrypted within dedicated Cloud servers.
+We have ensured services are HIPAA, PIPEDA, and PHIPA compliant in providing safeguards that encrypt all PII and PHI.
+If you are an ongoing client, rest assured that video and tele meetings are secured through Owl Practice as well as all documentation.
+Owl Practice is a HIPAA, PIPEDA, and PHIPA-compliant software for counselors, therapists, and medical practitioners.

 GDPR Data Protection Rights

-If you live in the EU, your data may be subject to protection by the General Data Protection Regulation (the “GDPR”), a privacy regulation intended to help you have greater control over your personal data.
+If you live in the EU, your data may be subject to protection by the General Data Protection Regulation (“GDPR”), a privacy regulation intended to help you have greater control over your data.

 To learn more: https://gdpr.eu/